tonethar/IGME-330-Fall-2021/weekly/week-01A-notes.md

      - we request that you keep web cam on
      - keep microphone muted
      - you could get called on at anytime, so be ready to respond
      - if you leave your computer for any reason, type `brb` (a reason is not required or wanted).
-Otherwise, if we call on you and you are not there, you will be marked absent
+Otherwise, if we call on you and you are not there, you may be marked absent

 <hr>